 You can create different types of lessons (text, video, audio lessons, etc) and upload content to your lessons through the section "Lesson Type Attachments" located at the bottom of the page, under the text box.

 Near this section, you have the option to change the Thumbnail Image of your lesson.
 Simply select "Choose Thumbnail Image" and upload a picture from your device.
 This thumbnail image will appear on the clickable lesson card in the lesson list on your course pages.
 We recommend uploading a picture at least 280px wide.

 Even though uploading a thumbnail image for your lessons is optional, it is recommended since it can visually invite your students to open the lessons and make them more recognizable to the students' eyes - especially if your course is very long.

 Lesson Release Settings

 Requires Unlock - Guide Student Progression

-By default students can access all lessons in your course and complete them in any order they choose.
-Heights Platform will automatically direct students to the next lesson in the sequence after they complete a lesson, however the student is free to browse another lesson further along in the course by default.
+By default, students can access all lessons in your course and complete them in any order they choose.
+Once students complete a lesson, Heights Platform will automatically direct them to the next one in the sequence you've set, however, the student is free to browse another lesson further along in the course by default.

 Release Day - Drip Your Lesson Content